 Are left handed people evil?
+Is being left handed a sin?
 In the past, people certainly seemed to think so.
-But worryingly, this is a question that people still ask to this day!
+But worryingly, these are questions that people still ask to this day!

 In this article you’ll learn why lefties were associated with Satan and witchcraft, how the Bible condemned us all to hell, why the left hand is considered unclean, and why lefties are still discriminated against around the world!